 Personally, I think a spa break in Scotland is perfectly suited to a girls long weekend away – pampering, chatting, indulging and great food and wine – and whisky! – make for a memorable combination!

-Getting to your Spa Breaks Scotland and Getting Around
+Spa Breaks Scotland – Getting There and Getting Around

 For 8 of the 9 Spa Breaks in Scotland, I have listed the closest airports are either Edinburgh or Glasgow